Abhinavsharma005/AI-Resume-Analyzer-ATS-Score-Predictor/README.md

 fully separate, explainable **ATS Engine** for skill matching, quality checks, and improvement recommendations.

-> **Design constraint:** This project intentionally uses **only GRUs** to
-> demonstrate recurrent Deep Learning architectures.
-No BERT, RoBERTa,
-> Sentence-Transformers, Hugging Face models, or LLM APIs are used anywhere
-> in the pipeline.

 ---

 ## 🧠 What the GRU does (and doesn't do)